1. Blog

 Myth #2: Kibble helps clean your dog’s teeth.

-bowl of kibble fillers in dog food
+bowl of kibble

 The whole truth: A lot of pet parents have heard that dry commercial pet food is necessary to maintain their dog’s dental health.
 It’s a common misconception that crunchy kibble helps to remove plaque by scraping against the teeth as the dog chews.
 The fact is, kibble does nothing to prevent plaque and tartar where it matters most: the gumline.
 That’s where decay, cavities, and gum diseases start.
 At the end of the day, kibble and dental chews cannot replace proper dental cleaning and tooth brushing.